Stock market today: Asian shares sink as jitters over Chinese markets prompt heavy selling

 In the U.S., stocks have been roaring toward records for months, pulling the S&P 500 within 0.3% of its all-time high, on hopes that inflation is cooling enough for the Federal Reserve to cut interest rates several times this year.

-Easier rates and yields relax the pressure on the economy and financial system, while boosting prices for investments.
+Easier rates and yields relax pressure on economies and financial systems while boosting prices for investments.

+But after a roaring start to the year, investors are growing a bit more cautious about how soon the Fed will begin cutting interest rates, how quickly and by how much.

+“I sense that the first quarter of this year will be marked by the realization that it’s too early for the central banks to cut the interest rates unless something really bad –- like another bank crisis, or a real estate crisis, or another debt crisis hits the fan,” Ipek Ozkardeskaya of Swissquote Bank said in a commentary.

-Traders are largely betting on the Fed cutting its main interest rate six or more times through 2024.
-That would be a much more aggressive track than the Fed itself has hinted.
-It's even cautioned it could raise rates further if inflation refuses to buckle convincingly toward its target of 2%.
+Traders have been betting on the Fed cutting its main interest rate six or more times through 2024, a much more aggressive track than the Fed itself has hinted at.
+It's even cautioned it could raise rates if inflation refuses to buckle convincingly toward its target of 2%.
 The federal funds rate is already at its highest level since 2001.

-In other trading, a barrel of benchmark U.S. crude oil lost 33 cents to $72.35 in electronic trading on the New York Mercantile Exchange.
+In other trading, a barrel of benchmark U.S. crude oil picked up 14 cents to $72.82 in electronic trading on the New York Mercantile Exchange.
 It gained 66 cents to $72.68 on Monday.

-Brent crude, the international standard, shed 7 cents to $78.08 per barrel.
+Brent crude, the international standard, climbed 46 cents to $78.61 per barrel.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.